 *Disclosure* You may have noticed on my side bar banner that I am also a band ambassador for the Froothie Optimum 9400 Blender.
 How to Cook only recommends products which are genuinely of a high standard to use in the kitchen.
 If you buy a Froothie Optimum 9400 blender by clicking on my banner it will earn me a small commission.
 I received the Froothie blender for review purposes but all views expressed here are my own.

-- -1 tin of black beans rinsed (set 5tbsp aside for adding later),
+- 1 tin Black beans set 5tbsp aside for adding later,

-- -Chopped chillies, spring onion tops or coriander and olive oil for garnish
+- Chopped chilli, spring onion tops or coriander and olive oil for garnish s